KnutAM/AbaqusRolloverSimulation/doc/source/using_generic.rst

 Adding rolling cycles
 ---------------------
-When adding many 100 steps, Abaqus CAE is rather slow.
+When adding many cycles, Abaqus CAE is rather slow.
 Therefore, a script is provided to extend a simulation by adding cycles with the same content repeated.
-Typically, if e.g. 25 is specified as the ``"cycle"`` above, then it sufficies to generate 26 cycles, and repeat these.
-The first cycle is not repeated, hence "doubling" the number of cycles will then give 51 cycles in total.
+Consider the case that you want to run approximately 1000 cycles.
+Abaqus CAE will spend a long time generating all the required steps.
+But you would only like to have the full stress and strain field output saved every 25th cycle.
+In that case, specify 26 cycles under ``"num cycles"`` under "loading".
+Request output every 25th cycle by specifying 25 under ``"cycles"`` in the specific row in the "output" table.
+This script can then be used to duplicate the last 25 steps 40 times via direct input file editing.
+In total, 1001 cycles will then be simulated with the specific output each 25th cycle.

-To add cycles, call the python script `append_extra_cycles.py` with the multiplication factor as the first argument and the input file as the second argument.
+To add cycles, call the python script `append_extra_cycles.py` with the multiplication factor (e.g. 40 above) as the first argument and the input file as the second argument.
 The input file defaults to "rollover.inp".
 If called with multiplication factor 4 in the above example, 101 cycles would be created.